atlassian/smith/docs/design/managing-resources.md

 Smith does not use `smith.a.c/TprOutputNameModeField` and `smith.a.c/TprOutputNameSetterField` annotations directly, they are defined here for completeness only.
-It is the job of a TPR controller to honor/support them and it is up to whoever constructs the Template object with that TPR to use those fields or not.
+It is the job of a TPR controller to honor/support them and it is up to whoever constructs the Bundle object with that TPR to use those fields or not.

 `smith.a.c/TprOutputNameField` is the name of a field on `K` that contains the actual name of `O` that has been created.